Does this describe your son?

 - Not appear to have benefited from social skills groups in the past

 - Make self-defeating comments about himself such as “No one likes me”

-Most boys who have anxiety (particularly social anxiety) feel very isolated as they often believe that no other boys have the same struggles as them.
-Social anxiety is common in boys diagnosed with ADHD yet often inaccurately mistaken for difficulty with social skills.
+Most boys who have social anxiety feel very isolated as they often believe that no other boys have the same struggles as them.
+Social anxiety is common in boys diagnosed with ADHD and related challenges yet often inaccurately mistaken for difficulty with social skills.

 The focus of our work is teaching strategies to push through anxiety producing situations, develop self-advocacy skills and independent problem solving skills.
 Additionally, we teach parents how to help their sons develop resiliency and not enable their avoidance behaviors.

-If you would like to help your son learn to manage his anxiety,improve his self-confidence and ability to connect with same-age peers please contact us to discuss next steps.
+If you would like to help your son learn to manage his social anxiety,improve his self-confidence and ability to connect with same-age peers please contact us below to discuss next steps.